bao-project/bao-docs/source/development/contributing.rst

 * The PR complies with all the relevant standards mandated for the specific language or repo in question (e.g. :ref:`MISRA<misra>`);
 * There are no obscure binary blobs included in the PR;
-* Understand the design an implementation decisions behind the PR; Try to imagine how you'd go about implementing the same functionality, and engage in discussion when it does not match the proposed approach.
+* Understand the design and implementation decisions behind the PR; Try to imagine how you'd go about implementing the same functionality, and engage in discussion when it does not match the proposed approach.
   Discuss the trade-offs of the various approaches.